 When working with families, couples, friends, parents, and children, I believe it is important that all parties feel heard and validated.
 We will create a non-judgmental space where everyone is invited and encouraged to express their thoughts, feelings and needs without blame or criticism.
 In addition to speaking one’s own truth, it is important that each person learns how to hear the other and is accountable for the effects of his or her expressions and behavior.
 In this process, we will work on catching and shifting the defensive reactions we may get caught by, such as blaming, criticizing, denying or withdrawing, in service of developing new ways to negotiate differences.
 This may not come naturally, however, with support and practice, it is possible to improve communication patterns that can sustain our meaningful relationships in the long-run.

 Whether it is caused by the effects of day-to-day stressors, biological factors, or major life, family, or health challenges, anxiety can feel overwhelming and debilitating.
 It can make us feel alone and fearful, even of things we previously did with ease.
 Anxiety can look like excessive worry, nagging thoughts, or panic attacks, and can take a toll on one’s functioning and well-being.
 Our work together will be on externalizing anxiety and identifying the ways in which it operates on you and affects you.
 This practice can help to reduce shame and increase self-compassion and understanding.

-Because anxiety is future-oriented, it often pulls us out of the present moment and out of our experiences in our own bodies.
+Because anxiety is future and past oriented, it often pulls us out of the present moment and out of our experiences in our own bodies.
 We will work on developing coping strategies and tools to help you stand up to your anxiety by challenging anxious thoughts and increasing your connection to your body and the present moment, thereby mitigating the effects of anxiety.
 Exposure to anxiety-producing stressors may be part of your process as well and we will carefully navigate and plan exposures with appropriate supports in order to challenge anxious thoughts, feelings and beliefs and ultimately give you more of the freedom you desire.